 Apostle Islands and Madeline Island Trip

 A few years back my husband and I took an Apostle Islands and Madeline Island trip.
-We took the first ferry of the day on Madeline Island Car Ferry from Bayfield over to Madeline Island.
-From Madeline Island we rented a boat and explored lighthouses, a waterfall, the rocky shoreline of The National Lakeshore, and sea caves.
+We took the first ferry of the day on the Madeline Island Car Ferry from Bayfield over to Madeline Island.
+From Madeline Island, we rented a boat and explored lighthouses, a waterfall, the rocky shoreline of The National Lakeshore, and sea caves.

 Madeline Island Car Ferry

 We took the first ferry over to Madeline Island which was the first step on our trip.

 The Madeline Island Ferry Line provides passenger, bicycle, and car transportation between the picturesque towns of Bayfield, Wisconsin, and Madeline Island.
 The 25-minute trip provides spectacular views of Lake Superior.

 If you board the ferry and need to park your vehicle, park in the lot across the street from the Maritime Museum, it is free and has no time limit.

 The ferry brought us to Madeline Island and we unloaded our vehicle and decided to go sightseeing.
 We spent almost two hours sightseeing.
 One of our favorite places was Big Bay Park.